• Three essential elements that aren’t as obvious as they seem •

-Here’s a quick look at what Christian historical fiction is and what you can expect from the books I write.
+Here’s a quick look at what Christian historical fiction is and what you can expect from books written by yours truly.

 1. Christian historical fiction is . . .
 Christian.